-For example, NWCCOG successfully developed a unified response to the Colorado Department of Transportation, regarding transportation in the I-70 corridor.
+For example, NWCCOG successfully developed a unified response to the Colorado Department of Transportation, regarding transportation in the I-70 corridor which eventually became the I-70 Coalition (outside NWCCOG now).
 In addition, NWCCOG's Water Quality and Quantity Committee (QQ) provides a unified voice to the state legislature regarding critical water issues.

-NWCCOG provides a regional perspective to local, state, and federal policymakers.
+• NWCCOG provides a regional perspective to local, state, and federal policymakers.